andrewbramwell/help-desk/content/Analytics/Creating sales report/_index.en.md

 # search related keywords
 keywords: [""]
 ---
-Voucherstore lets you create sales reports and have them automatically sent to an email address.
+Voucherstore lets you create sales reports and have them automatically sent to an email address

 From the left hand navigation select ORDERS to pull up the order page.